FMJansen/fmjansen.com/_projects/understanding-banking-users.md

         data-src="/static/img/banking/booklet-page.png">
     </picture>
     <figcaption class="project__caption">
-      The booklet consisted of five short assignments spread over five days, to get them thinking about the topic of (online) banking.
+      The booklet consisted of five short assignments spread over five days, to get the 7 participants thinking about the topic of (online) banking.
     </figcaption>
   </figure>